bateni1380/Multithread-Programming-In-C-And-CPP/README.md

 ```bash
  gcc grep.c -o grep
 ```
-Second, you need to have all the files and folders that you want to be searched in a floder named root beside the executable file.
+Second, you need to have all the files and folders that you want to be searched in a folder named root beside the executable file.

 Then you need to run the executable file and specify options afterwards.